flux-abyss/autoscroll-x11/README.md

-git remote -vgit remote -v# autoscroll-x11

-Low-latency, motion-activated autoscroll for X11.
+## Low-latency, motion-activated autoscroll for X11.

 Hold the middle mouse button and move the pointer to scroll.
 Moving above the click point scrolls up; below scrolls down, with speed proportional to distance.